 Memory Functions and History

 Just like a physical calculator, a web 2 scientific calculator usually includes memory functions (M+, M-, MR, MC) to store intermediate results.
-Additionally, many offer a calculation history, allowing you to review previous entries and results, which is incredibly helpful for backtracking or reusing parts of a complex calculation.
+Many offer a calculation history, allowing users to review previous entries and results, which is incredibly helpful for backtracking or reusing parts of a complex calculation.

 Graphing Capabilities